Allergy test results reveal specific sensitivities by measuring immune reactions to allergens, guiding diagnosis and treatment plans.

 Treatment Decisions Based on Allergy Test Results

-Once interpreted properly, allergy test outcomes guide treatment plans such as avoidance strategies, medications like antihistamines or corticosteroids, and immunotherapy (allergy shots).
+Once interpreted properly, allergy test outcomes guide treatment plans such as avoidance strategies, medications like antihistamines or corticosteroids, and immunotherapy (allergy shots) in appropriate patients.

 For example:

-- A moderate skin prick reaction to pollen might lead to antihistamines during peak seasons and possible immunotherapy consideration.
+- Seasonal pollen allergy: A positive skin prick reaction to pollen might lead to antihistamines during peak seasons, environmental controls, and possible immunotherapy consideration.

-Treatment intensity depends on severity indicated by test results combined with symptom frequency and impact on quality of life.
+Treatment intensity depends on test findings combined with symptom frequency, reaction history, risk profile, and overall impact on quality of life.

 The Impact of Age and Other Factors on Test Interpretation